AnaMiForero/DataScience_USF/README.md

 # DataScience_USF
-Archive of projects made during the DataScience course at the University of South Florida
+Archive of projects made during the **"ISM 6251 - Data Science Programming"** course at the University of South Florida.